ageka02/assessment-hard-skill/README.md

-# Answer of Assessment Hard Skill
+# Answer of Assessment Hard Skill [Adi Ginanjar K]
 >[!NOTE]
->this repo is just to store my answer from the assessment hard skill
+> This repo is just to store my answer from the assessment hard skill

 ## Level 1-2